-The South London Genomic Medicine Centre (GMC), hosted by Guy’s and St Thomas’, is one of the centres taking part in the 100,000 Genomes Project.
+The South London Genomic Medicine Centre (GMC), is one of 13 GMCs taking part in the Government’s 100,000 Genomes Project.

-- four NHS trusts: Guy’s and St Thomas’ NHS Foundation Trust, King’s College Hospital NHS Foundation Trust, South London and Maudsley NHS Foundation Trust and St George’s Healthcare NHS Trust
+- four NHS trusts: Guy’s and St Thomas’ NHS Foundation Trust (lead), King’s College Hospital NHS Foundation Trust, South London and Maudsley NHS Foundation Trust and St George’s Healthcare NHS Trust

 - two universities: King’s College London and St George’s University of London